Venice on a budget? Is that even possible?

 However, I totally understand if you want to stay right in the center of this amazing city.
 Therefore, here’s a map with some suggestions on where to rest your head*:

 The closest and best accessible alternative to the Centro Storico should be Mestre.
-You can get to Venice Santa Lucia from there by train for 1.35 €uros.
+You can get to Venice Santa Lucia from there by train for 1.45 €uros.
 But there is also a tram as well as many buses going every couple of minutes for 1.50 €uros for a single trip.
-If you buy more tickets, you even pay only 1.40 €uros.
+If you buy a carnet of ten tickets, you even pay only 1.40 €uros.
 Also, those buses and trams are included in the travel passes I’ll introduce below.

 Although Mestre is less expensive than Venice, it’s not cheap since the trick of staying ten minutes away from the action is not so very genius.
 Hosts in Mestre are aware of that and know what they can ask from you.
 However, I’m always paying around 50 €uros per night at small private lodgings respectively self-catering studios.